nhthanh0809/mybiography_src/content/publication/SISE/index.md

 Our paper has been published virtually at the 35th AAAI Conference on Artificial Intelligence (**AAAI-21**).

-**All figures and content published here are owned by the authors at the Multimedia Laboratory at the University of Toronto and LG AI Research**
+**All figures and content published here are owned by the authors at the Multimedia Laboratory at the University of Toronto and LG AI Research.**